[This article was originally published in September 2020.]

 Generation Z are regarded as being a very tech-savvy generation, having been born during a time of fast-paced digital growth.

-While many may flippantly describe all young people as millennials, the term is actually understood to refer to people who were born in the time period ranging from the early 1980s to the mid-1990s and early 2000s.
+While many may flippantly describe all young people as millennials, the term is actually understood to refer to people who were born between 1981 and 1996.

 The more technical term for millennials is generation Y, as they succeed generation X and precede generation Z.